dev7ba/regtestEnv/README.md

   * rmAllWithWallets.sh remove all files and directories for all nodes.
 * Address creation and querying:
   * na[node].sh create a new address for [node] named addr[node]1
+  * naAll.sh as above but for all nodes.
   * ga[node].sh get address of [node]
 * Block creation:
   * gb[node].sh (optional:numblocks=1) generate numblocks mining.